Recognition and Enforcement of Foreign Arbitration Awards in Belarus

 Document Preparation and Submission

-We draft and file all procedural documents with the relevant Belarusian authorities on your behalf.
+We draft and file all procedural documents with the relevant Belarusian economic court on your behalf, managing all deadlines and procedural requirements.

 6